noobultrapromax/IP-list-checker/README.md

-# IP-reputation-check
+# IP-List-Checker
-Check IP reputation from a list of IP, requires virus total API.
+Check IP reputation from a list of IPs, requires virus total API.